close

 Leuven by Bicycle

 Leuven is easily accessible by bike from our Belgian capital!
-We took a 40-kilometer route via cycle paths to reach Leuven from Brussels during our cycling tour of Flanders.
+We took a forty-kilometer route via bike paths to reach Leuven from Brussels during our cycling trip through Flanders.
 An alternative, more sustainable, and environmentally friendly way to travel.

 If you want even more ease, you can take the F3 Cyclostrade, fully marked, which connects Brussels to Leuven in just 30 kilometers.

-Our GPX cycling route to get to Leuven from Brussels is at download here.
+Our bicycle GPX route to get to Leuven from Brussels is available for download here.

-Our GPX cycling route to get to Leuven from Mechelen is at download here.
+Our bicycle GPX route to get to Leuven from Mechelen is available for download here.

-The link to the Cyclostrade F3 that connects Leuven and Brussels is at find it here.
+The link to the Cyclostrade F3 connecting Leuven and Brussels is available here.

 Discover our bike trip between Brussels, Leuven and Mechelen to discover Belgium differently! 🚲